How offshore wind works

 We install our turbines in strategic places to harness the wind and capture the most energy before transmitting that clean energy to millions of homes across the U.S.

-From frozen tundras to tropical trade winds and tsunami-stricken waters, our specifically-designed turbines can withstand extreme wind conditions that up to 57 m/s (127mph)!
+From frozen tundras to tropical trade winds and tsunami-stricken waters, our specifically-designed turbines can withstand extreme wind conditions up to 57 m/s (127mph)!

 The newly converted electricity is then fed on to the electrical grid and into your homes to power your TVs and charge your phones!